-Refer to the chapter TECHNICAL DATA (Specifications) to know the coolant capacity of the heat exchanger.
+Refer to the chapter TECHNICAL DATA to know the coolant capacity of the heat exchanger.
 For Keel Cooling system or when using a water boiler, the coolant capacity must be adapted according to the pipes length and the tank capacity.

-TO FILL THE COOLANT SYSTEM:
+HOW TO FILL THE COOLANT SYSTEM:

-- 1. Check that the drain plug (B) is properly tightened. - 2.
-Add coolant through the heat exchanger filler port on top (A).
+- 1. Check that the drain plug (B) on the side of the engine is properly tightened. - Add coolant through the heat exchanger filler port on top (A).
 Stop filling when coolant is reaching the bottom of the filler cap lip. - 3.
 Close and secure cap. - 4.
 Start the engine and let it operate few minutes at idle.
 Stop the engine, wait few minutes and check the coolant level in the heat exchanger and in the expansion tank.
 Top up if necessary.